Guide to essential oils

 Precautions

-• Do not use when pregnant or breastfeeding, or on children under 3 years of age.
+• Do not use on pregnant and/or breastfeeding women, children under 6 years of age, or people suffering from epilepsy.

 • Keep out of reach of children.